dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 "integrate" button to move to this job.
 Mostly, the default parameters are fine for Pilatus data, which will perform XDS-like 3D profile fitting while using a generalized linear model in order to fit a Poisson-distributed background model.
-As for spot-finding, the number of processes can be set >1 to speed the job up (but DUI will have selected a suitable default).
+As with spot-finding, the number of processes can be set >1 to speed the job up (but DUI will have selected a suitable default).
 Click "Run" to start integration.
 This is the most computationally-demanding stage of processing, so it will take a while to